 If you travel overseas on University business for a longer period of time, you can apply for a cash advance to cover incidental business expenses you incur on the trip.

-- the minimum amount for a cash advance is foreign currency worth £250
+- The minimum amount for an advance is £250.

-- you need to give a minimum of three days notice (preferably longer) before your trip, for foreign currency as this needs to be ordered as cash.
+- You need to give a minimum of seven days notice (preferably longer) before your trip, so that we can make payment into your bank account.

-- please consider your personal safety when carrying cash with you.
+- Please consider your personal safety when transacting overseas and drawing cash out.
+We recommend keeping cash to a minimum.
 University travel insurance only covers up to £1,000 in cash.
-If you require a higher limit for a specific trip, contact the insurance team via email@example.com.
-The limit increase should be documented in your travel risk assessment, including security measures you will take when carrying cash
+If you require a higher limit for a specific trip, contact the insurance team via firstname.lastname@example.org.
+The limit increase should be documented in your travel risk assessment, including security measures you will take when carrying cash.

-- Complete and sign the Overseas Travel cash advance application form (MS Excel , 100kb).
+- Complete and sign the Overseas Travel Advance application form (MS Excel , 42kb).
 Employee number or student number must be filled in.

-- The departmental authoriser will sign the form to authorise the application.
+- The departmental authoriser will need to sign the form to authorise the application.

 - Once completed, scan and email the form to: